TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/ExtensionDirectoryStructure/Index.rst

 .. container:: table-row

    Name
+         :code:`locallang\*.xlf`

+   Description
+         These files contain localizable labels in standard XLIFF format, one language per file.
+They can also appear in subdirectories.

+.. container:: table-row

+   Name
          :code:`locallang\*.xml`

    Description
-         These files contain localizable labels.
+         These files contain localizable labels in a custom XML based format, possibly multiple languages per file.
 They can also appear in subdirectories.
+Deprecated since TYPO3 4.6; use
+         :code:`locallang\*.xlf` files instead.

 .. container:: table-row